Content Refresh Examples: Before and After Patterns

 Where Page Refresh AI fits

 Page Refresh AI is the page-level review step.
-It does not choose your whole content inventory, track rankings, audit backlinks, or publish edits.
+It does not choose your whole content inventory, monitor a page portfolio, review external link profiles, or publish edits.
 It helps you inspect one public URL before refreshing it.

 The report can point to missing questions, weak paragraphs, stale or thin sections, structure issues, and internal-link opportunities.
 Review the sample report if you want to see the output before running a live audit.